0xaust1n/0xaust1n.github.io/source/_posts/how-to-hexo.md

 You need to folk the repo, then use the folk repo URL as your sub-module.

 Every time the sub-module has been updated,
-you need to use the command to update the ref for pointing the latest commit of the sub-module.
+you need to use the command to update the ref for pointing to the latest commit of the sub-module.
 ```bash
 git submodule update --remote
 ```